pingcap/docs/QUICKSTART.md

 		ansible-playbook local_prepare.yml

-5.3 Initialize the system environment of the target machines and modify the kernel parameters:
+5.3 Initialize the system environment of the target machines and adjust the kernel parameters:

 		ansible-playbook bootstrap.yml -k -K